-Due to UACDC being in a low-income community, there is a large discrepancy in housing standards and living conditions compared to other areas of Tampa.
-The homes and businesses are in disrepair and trash and debris are prominent in the area.
+Due to UACDC's location in a primarily low-income community, there is a large discrepancy in housing standards and living conditions compared to other areas of Tampa.
+The homes and businesses are in disrepair, and trash and debris are prominent in the area.
 Another major limitation of this region is the lack of secure housing.
 The area also has high residential mobility along with poor housing quality, and thus is sometimes referred to as "Suitcase City" because people are constantly moving in and out of the area.
-One of the focus group's participant noticed both quality of housing and the residents' economic situation:
+One of the team members noticed both quality of housing and the residents' economic situation: